owncloud-archive/documentation/CONTRIBUTING.rst

 Getting Started with the Documentation Repository
 -------------------------------------------------

-You have two basic choices, editing the manual `directly on GitHub`_, or checking out the sources.
-If you want to use direct editing, please make sure to pick "stable45" (or whatever the latest stable branch is) from the branch selector before proceeding.
-If you want to check out the documentation locally, follow these steps:
+Check out the sources and create your own local mirror of the repository by following these steps:

 1. Check out ``git://github.com/owncloud/documentation``
 2. Select the branch that you want to edit.
-Check out the ``Policy`` section to know which branch is right for you.
-   Usually, it's the latest stable branch, i.e. ``git checkout stable45`` if the latest stable ownCloud version is 4.5.
+The current stable branch is stable7.
 3. Find the manual you want to edit, pick the correct .rst file and start working.
 Check the next section about target audiences!
 4. Run "make html" and "make latexpdf" (requires a full LaTeX installation!)